-The sights and sounds that are Istanbul are so difficult to explain, as I tried to show you this thru my streets of Istanbul photograph post.
-At first, I was so overwhelmed with the mass difference between the USA and Turkey, that I had a hard time describing my emotions and thoughts about this place.
-It has taken me awhile to get them into words.
-Of course, when you visit, there are the basic things you must see, and of course I will write about them.
+The sights and sounds that are Istanbul are so difficult to explain, I tried to show you this thru my streets of Istanbul photograph post.
+At first, I was so overwhelmed with the mass difference between the USA and Turkey, that I had a hard time describing my emotions and thoughts about Istanbul.
+It has taken me a while to get my thoughts and emotions into words.
+Of course, when you visit, there are the basic things you must see, and of course, I will write about them.
 But the one thing that struck me more than any other place I visited was the Chora Church.

 O, my God!
 Literally!
-Maybe it is because I am Christian and I was practically in a Muslim world and everything was so starkly different that what I am used to.
-But I have to tell you, as a Christian, there was no other place that was more mesmerizing that this place.
+Maybe it is because I am Christian and I was in a Muslim world and everything was so starkly different than what I am used to.
+But I have to tell you, as a Christian, there was no other place that was more mesmerizing than this place.

 Just the taxi ride from our hotel on the Bosphorus to the Church made my mind wander and my fingers click the camera every other second, as there was a great shot on every corner.

-Sometimes, I felt like I could take that ride over and over again and never really describe the ride up the mountain to the church.
+Sometimes, I felt like I could take that ride over and over again and never really describe the neighborhood up the mountain to the church.

 Upon arrival, I was almost questioning as to whether or not this was really the place, as it didn’t seem like something special or spectacular could be up at the top of the neighborhood hill.

 Nothing could have been further from the truth.
 It was the highlight of the trip for me, a place I recommend and a place not to miss on your trip to the indescribable Istanbul.

 Chora Church – My First Peek Inside